 Smarter Balanced Field Test Flash #2 & #3

 New from the CDE, Field Test Flash is designed to deliver up-to-the-minute information about the upcoming Smarter Balanced Field Test.
 To join the Field Test Flash listserv directly, please send a blank e-mail to CAASPP@mlist.cde.ca.gov.

 - Two new videos that provide information to high school and middle school students about the Smarter Balanced Field Test are now available.
 The videos introduce students to the Field Test and explain the significant contribution they will make in helping to create the operational tests for 2014–15.
 The videos are posted at the following YouTube links:

 - The Smarter Balanced mathematics assessments for grades six and above allow students to access an embedded calculator appropriate to their grade level.
 Students in grade six will access a basic calculator, and students in grades seven and above will access a scientific calculator.
 The available Training Tests provide test items by grade bands, including a mathematics band for grades six through eight.
 When accessing the Training Test, students should be sure to select their current grade so that they may experience the computer-based testing features and functions, including the calculator, appropriate to their grade level.
-The Smarter Balanced Training Tests are now available on the CDE Smarter Balanced Assessment System Web page under “Practice Tests, Training Tests, and Sample Items.”
+The Smarter Balanced Training Tests are now available on the California Assessment of Student Performance and Progress (CAASPP) System Web page; select "Practice and Training Tests" under the Students & Parents Tab.

 - New training modules were released on January 30 on the California Smarter Balanced Field Test Portal

 .
 The videos (6- to 55-minutes) provide information on the following topics:

 - What is a CAT (Computer Adaptive Test)?